ian-hamlin/recipes/src/egyptian_lentil_soup.md

 Blend to your preferred consistency.
 Add spices and mix well.
 Check to adjust seasonings.

 Check for consistency, if thick for your liking add water

+## Serve

+- Squeeze of lime juice and a portion of Ritz Crackers